I'm currently finishing up a memoir about my time as a reporter: Always Go.

-He taught himself to code at eleven, writing software and building database-driven websites from scratch.
-A popular music website he created in his early teens was listed by MTV as one of the web’s top twenty sources.
+I started teaching myself to code at eleven, assembling computers, writing software and building database-driven websites from scratch.
+A popular music site I created in my early teens was listed by MTV as one of the then nascent web’s top twenty sources.
 I received scores of free CDs from record companies while unwittingly honing skills as a programmer, reporter, writer and entrepreneur.